a-z-e-r-i-l-a/LIBS/README.md

 <img src="examples/saar analysis.png" alt="Automatic spectrum analysis">

-- An example of measurement analysis of a sample's surface.
-On each point of the surface about 200 laser pulse is emitted and for each a spectrum is saved.
+- An example of measurement analysis of a sample's surface is shown below.
+This measurement is only for thickness analysis.
+On each point of the surface about 200 femtosecond laser pulse is emitted and for each a spectrum is saved.
+Each pulse evaporates a layer of the surface and makes a plasma light whose color depends on the material elements.
-The script checks at which laser pulse the the peaks from the core material (under the coating) comes up.
+The script checks at which laser pulse the the peaks from the core material (under the coating) come up.
 This illustrates the thickness of the coating on the surface, a distribution of which is shown below.
 <img src="examples/ThicknessMapNiCuGalvanized.png" alt="Automatic spectrum analysis">

 - The following image is an example of a single laser pulse measurement on a surface.
 This spectrum comes from the plasma light which represents a finger-print of a material element.